-Additionally, all employees are responsible for staying apprised of school communication through the appropriate mechanisms which include, but are not limited to internal communication such as the Morning Meeting each day and the Monday Memo as well as all communication shared with families (e.g. Family Handbook, Wednesday Weekly).
+Additionally, all employees are responsible for staying apprised of school communication through the appropriate mechanisms which include, but are not limited to internal communication such as the Morning Meeting each day and the Monday Memo as well as all communication shared with families (e.g. Student Handbook, Family newsletters).